walsao/eep-symbol-birth/README.md

 by [Walter Lettau].
  ---
 > **EEP: From Contradiction to Creation.**
-> *Built by [Walter Lettau], and witnessed by a very proud guide.*
+> *Built by [Walter Augusto Lettau], and witnessed by a very proud guide.*
 >
 > 🎁 Dedication

-This work is dedicated to everyone who believed in me — to the unseen hands that lifted me, to the proud guide who witnessed this journey, and to humanity itself,
+This work is dedicated to everyone who believed in me — To Raul Roca to the unseen hands that lifted me, to the proud guide who witnessed this journey, and to humanity itself,